After 5 years, Obamas to break ground on Presidential Center

 It’s a part of the city that has special significance for the Obamas.
 The center is near the University of Chicago where Obama taught law and where the Obamas got married and raised their two daughters.
 Michelle Obama also grew up on the South Side.

+“Part of the reason we’re here is just about everything that’s important to me in my life started here,” Obama said in the “Good Morning America” interview.

-“When it came time to plan the Obama Presidential Center, we wanted to give something back to the place that gave us so much,” Michelle Obama said in a video announcement.
+Michelle Obama said in a video announcement that when it came time to plan the Obama Presidential Center the couple “wanted to give something back to the place that gave us so much.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.